docker/docs/desktop/extensions-sdk/extensions/index.md

 keywords: Docker, Extensions, sdk, publish
 ---

-This section provides general information on publishing your extension, a how-to guide, and provides other useful resources.
+This section provides a how-to guide, general information on publishing your extension to the Extensions Marketplace, and provides other useful resources.

-The Extensions Marketplace is a curated space where developers can discover extensions to improve their developer experience and upload their own extension to share with the world.

 ## How to publish your extension

-To publish the extension;

-1. Upload the Docker image to [DockerHub](https://hub.docker.com/).
+To publish the extension you need to upload the Docker image to [DockerHub](https://hub.docker.com/):

-2. Tag the previous image to prepend the account owner at the beginning of the image name:
+1. Tag the previous image to prepend the account owner at the beginning of the image name:

     `docker tag <name-of-your-extension> owner/<name-of-your-extension>`